 Would you like to find out if you are a candidate for a gingival graft?
 Would you like to schedule your consultation as soon as possible?
 All you have to do is contact us-simple as that.

 Our front office team will assist with scheduling your appointments and processing dental insurance claims.
-We will answer all your question and concerns before any treatment begins.
+We will answer all your questions and concerns before any treatment begins.
 We strive to ensure our patients receive the most conservative treatment plan that will lead to the best treatment outcome.
 You do not need a referral to have a consultation.

 Our phone number is (416) 928-3444 and we are always ready to take your call.